-Who hasn’t heard of the bug out bag?
+Who hasn’t heard of the bug-out bag?
 If you are even remotely serious about prepping, you need to have one.
-To be honest, each member of your family should have each have their own bug out bag, if they are strong enough to carry it.
-It’s a great concept and one you can use to create your car Survival Bag or Backpack.
+Each family member should have their bug-out bag if they are strong enough to carry it.
+It’s a great concept and one you can use to create your car, Survival Bag or Backpack.

 What happens if you are already on the road and disaster strikes?
 Most vehicles have storage or trunks that can hold all kinds of things needed to survive any potential disaster or weather event.
-Realistically though, in our day-to-day life we need all that space so having everything you would want on hand for an emergency is really not practical.
+Realistically though, we need all that space in our day-to-day lives, so having everything you want on hand for an emergency is not practical.

-With that in mind, today we going to talk about that unexpected event that will make you glad you packed a basic car survival kit that you have stored into your vehicle.
+With that in mind, today, we will talk about that unexpected event that will make you glad you packed a basic car survival kit that you have stored into your vehicle.
 A survival bag you hope you never have to use but will look to the sky with thanks if you do find yourself in a position to need it!

-Say you are driving down the road in the middle of nowhere, when suddenly you hit a pothole that throws you off the road.
-Your cell phone is damaged in the car accident, and the last town you passed was 30 miles back.
+Say you are driving down the road in the middle of nowhere when suddenly you hit a pothole that throws you off the road.
+Unfortunately, your cell phone is damaged in the car accident, and the last town you passed was 30 miles back.

 The first order of business is to check yourself out, make sure you don’t have any wounds in need of attention.
-If you’re fine, get out of the car and see how extensive the damage is.
-For this example, you are stuck in a ditch and your car won’t start — it’s a wreck.
+If you’re okay, get out of the car and see how extensive the damage is.
+For this example, you are stuck in a ditch, and your car won’t start — it’s a wreck.

 As you’re walking around your car, you remember that you have a survival bag in your trunk.
 You immediately feel a rush of relief!
 You’ve now just solidified your survival.
 You’ll be able to make it home to your family after all!

 Essentials to Have in Your Vehicle